 Most foods are not sufficient to cover our trace mineral requirements due to poor farming practices and other modern lifestyle choices which inhibit absorption of nutrients, like pharmaceuticals and lots of coffee.
 Processed food is often stripped of minerals too and does little for our trace mineral count.

 If you have a very clean diet of only non-GMO, organic and free range foods with a larger emphasis on greens, then you will likely fulfill your nutritional requirements better.
 However, this kind of food is pricey and access is limited for the majority of people.
-So for the most part, neither a trace minerals supplement or a healthy diet alone is enough to cover nutritional requirements, and as such the two should be done together for the best results.
+So for the most part, neither a trace minerals supplement or a good diet alone is enough to cover nutritional requirements, and as such the two should be done together for the best results.

 The best trace mineral supplements use minerals in their organic ionic form, either derived from plants, sea water or natural peat deposits in the earth.
 These supplements offer trace minerals complexes that tend to give you everything you need in balanced proportions.